liferay/liferay-docs/discover/deployment/articles-dxp/03-configuring-liferay/04-securing-liferay/01-saml/01-setting-up-identity-provider.markdown

     static:[attributeName]=[attributeValue]
     expando:[userCustomFieldName]

-**Keep Alive URL:** If users are logged into several @product@ SP instances via a @product@ IdP, their sessions can be kept alive as long as they keep a browser window open to one of them.
-Configure this only if the SP is @product@.
-The URL is `https://[host name]/c/portal/saml/keep_alive`.

 Note that the full namespace depends on the attribute name.
 Attribute namespaces can be very useful.
 Use them, for example, when you have an Expando attribute that might otherwise create an attribute with the same name as some other attribute.

+**Keep Alive URL:** If users are logged into several @product@ SP instances via a @product@ IdP, their sessions can be kept alive as long as they keep a browser window open to one of them.
+Configure this only if the SP is @product@.
+The URL is `https://[SP host name]/c/portal/saml/keep_alive`.

 ### Checkpoint [](id=checkpoint-0)